wetfish/denice/README.md

 * luasocket 3.0 rc1
 * luaxml
 * luajson (also depends on lpeg)
+* luasec

+The comic script requires spittoon, and some custom configuration.
+Get spittoon at https://github.com/statico/spittoon/ and have fun figuring out how to make it work.

 The you can probably find the MySQL and Lua stuff in your package manager, but for the other crap just drop them in ./libs and make them in there, and our makefile should find them.
 You